YottaDB/YDBDoc/ProgGuide/isv.rst

 The following examples are derived from the FIS Profile application.

 Nodes in ^ACN(CID,50) have TYPE in piece 1, CLS in piece 2, FEEPLN in piece 15 and EMPLNO in piece 31.
 Indexes are ^XACN(CLS,ACN,CID), ^XREF("EMPLCTA",EMPLNO,ACN,TYPE,CID) and ^XREF("FEEPLN",FEEPLN,CID) and use ACN from the first piece of ^ACN(CLS,99).
-These indexes are maintained with four triggers: one invoked by a KILL or ZKill of an ^ACN(:,50) node and three invoked by SETs to different pieces of ^ACN(:,50) nodes.
-Note that ACN, CID, CLS and TYPE are required, whereas EMPLNO and FEEPLN can be null, which requires (in our convention) the use of $ZC(254) in indexes.
+These indices are maintained with four triggers: one invoked by a KILL or ZKill of an ^ACN(:,50) node and three invoked by SETs to different pieces of ^ACN(:,50) nodes.
+Note that ACN, CID, CLS and TYPE are required, whereas EMPLNO and FEEPLN can be null, which requires (in our convention) the use of $ZC(254) in indices.
 The triggerfile definitions are:

 .. parsed-literal::
    +^ACN(cid=:,50) -zdelim="|" -pieces=2 -commands=SET -xecute="Do ^SclsACN50"
    +^ACN(cid=:,50) -zdelim="|" -pieces=1,31 -commands=SET -xecute="Do ^SemplnoTypeACN50" +^ACN(cid=:,50) -zdelim="|" -pieces=15 -commands=SET -xecute="Do ^SfeeplnACN50"
    +^ACN(cid=:,50) -commands=KILL,ZKill -xecute="Do ^KACN50"

-The code in KACN50.m KILLs cross reference indexes when the application deletes any ^ACN(:,50).
+The code in KACN50.m KILLs cross reference indices when the application deletes any ^ACN(:,50).

 .. parsed-literal::
    KACN50 ; KILL of entire ^ACN(:,50) node, e.g., from account deletion